Dave Altimari, Investigative Reporter

 Kyle Constable, Director of Membership and Digital Innovation

-As Director of Membership and Digital Innovation, Kyle Constable manages our membership program, cultivates and provides service to members, and implements marketing programs to grow CT Mirror readership and engagement.
-Kyle was a reporting intern and then general assignment reporter for CT Mirror in 2016 and 2017.
+Kyle is CT Mirror’s director of membership and digital innovation, overseeing the organization’s membership program, cultivating and providing services to members, and implementing marketing programs to grow CT Mirror readership and engagement.
+Kyle was previously a reporting intern and then general assignment reporter for CT Mirror in 2016 and 2017.
 He graduated from UConn with a bachelor’s degree in journalism in 2017.

 John Dankosky, Director of Events / Multi-Platform Consultant

-Well-known and highly-regarded radio personality and moderator John Dankosky divides his time between CT Mirror where he heads up our events program and serves as a multi-platform consultant and the NPR / PRI program Science Friday.
+John is CT Mirror’s director of events and a well-known and highly-regarded radio personality and moderator who divides his time between CT Mirror and the NPR / PRI program Science Friday.
 Previously John was executive editor of the New England News Collaborative and the host of NEXT, a weekly program about New England.
 He also appeared weekly on The Wheelhouse, WNPR’s news roundtable program.
 His 25 years in public media also include serving as vice president of news for Connecticut Public Broadcasting Network, host of WNPR’s Where We Live, and regular fill-in host for the PRI program Science Friday in New York.
-He was twice recognized by PRNDI as America’s best public radio call-in show.
-As an instructor, he has held a chair in journalism and communications at Central Connecticut State University and been an adjunct professor at Quinnipiac University.
 He is also a regular moderator for political debates and moderated conversations at The Connecticut Forum , the Mark Twain House and Museum, The Harriet Beecher Stowe Center, The World Affairs Council of Connecticut and The Litchfield Jazz Festival.

-As CT Mirror’s first Investigative Research Fellow, Katy Golvala joins Dave Altimari and Andy Brown on our investigative team.
+Katy is a member of CT Mirror’s investigative team.
 Originally from New Jersey, Katy earned a bachelor’s degree in English and Mathematics from Williams College and received a master’s degree in Business and Economic Journalism from the Columbia Graduate School of Journalism in August 2021.
 Her work experience includes roles as a Business Analyst at A.T.
 Kearney, a Reporter and Researcher at Investment Wires, and a Reporter at Inframation, covering infrastructure in Latin America and the Caribbean.
-At Columbia, Katy completed projects related to government policy and corporate practices aimed at improving racial equality.
-She wrote her thesis on the record high levels of corporate insider trading during COVID and the market implications of outsized executive compensation during a global crisis.

 Elizabeth Hamilton, Executive Editor

-As Executive Editor Elizabeth Hamilton partners with Publisher Bruce Putterman in leading the organization, has responsibility for all of the journalism content on CT Mirror, and manages a news staff of 12 people.
+Elizabeth is CT Mirror’s executive editor and has responsibility for all of the journalism content on CT Mirror.
+She partners with the publisher in leading the organization and manages the news staff.
 Prior to joining CT Mirror in 2018 Elizabeth spent 20 years in Connecticut newsrooms, including more than a decade at The Hartford Courant where she was Reporter of the Year in 2000 and where she won the prestigious Theodore Driscoll Investigative Award for a series of stories about deaths in group homes for the developmentally disabled.
 Elizabeth has a degree in history from the University of Connecticut and an MFA from Southern Connecticut State University, where she taught writing as an adjunct professor.

 Yehyun Kim, Photojournalist

-Yehyun Kim joined CT Mirror in June 2020 as a photojournalist and a Report For America Corps Member.
+Yehyun is CT Mirror’s photojournalist and a Report For America corps member.
 Her role at CT Mirror is to tell visual stories about the impact of public policy on individuals and communities in Connecticut.
 Prior to joining CT Mirror, Yehyun photographed community news in Victoria, Texas and was a photo and video intern at USA TODAY and at Acadia National Park in Maine.
 She holds a master’s degree in journalism from the University of Missouri-Columbia.
 Yehyun was born and raised in South Korea.

-Ginny Monk is the Children’s Issues and Housing Reporter at CT Mirror, covering topics ranging from education and child welfare to affordable housing and zoning.
+Ginny is CT Mirror’s housing and children’s issues reporter, and a Report For America corps member.
+She covers a range of topics, from affordable housing and zoning to child welfare.
 Ginny grew up in Arkansas and graduated from the University of Arkansas’ Lemke School of Journalism in 2017.
 She began her career at the Arkansas Democrat-Gazette where she covered housing, homelessness, juvenile justice, and investigations.
 Along the way Ginny was awarded a 2019 Data Fellowship through the Annenberg Center for Health Journalism at the University of Southern California.
 She moved to Connecticut in 2021 and covered housing for Hearst CT.

 Christine Nilson, Engagement Officer